All Saints discography

-The discography of the English-Canadian girl group All Saints consists of five studio albums, two compilation albums, one remix album, two video albums and 18 singles between London Records and Parlophone Records.
+The discography of the English girl group All Saints consists of five studio albums, two compilation albums, one remix album, two video albums and 18 singles between London Records and Parlophone Records.

-After the two promotional single-only releases "Silver Shadow" and "Let's Get Started" as All Saints 1.9.7.5., All Saints renamed, reformed and released their debut single "I Know Where It's At" in 1997 via London Records and reached number four on the UK Singles Chart.
-Their second single "Never Ever" was released in November 1997, and introduced the group to international success, reaching the top ten in several countries as well as peaking at number-one in the United Kingdom and Australia.
+After the two promotional-only single releases "Silver Shadow" and "Let's Get Started" as All Saints 1.9.7.5., All Saints renamed, reformed and released their debut commercially available single "I Know Where It's At" in 1997 via London Records and reached number four on the UK Singles Chart.
+Their second public single "Never Ever" was released in November 1997, and introduced the group to international success, reaching the top ten in several countries and topping the charts in the United Kingdom and Australia.
 It sold over 1.2 million copies in the UK and was eventually certified double platinum by the British Phonographic Industry.
-In 1998 the group won two BRIT Awards for Best British Single and Best British Video, both for "Never Ever".
+In 1998 the group won BRIT Awards for Best British Single and Best British Video, both for "Never Ever".
 The group released their self-titled debut album All Saints in October 1997.
-It reached number two in the UK and was certified five-times platinum by the BPI for sales of 1.5 million.
+It reached number two in the UK and was certified five times platinum by the BPI for sales of 1.5 million.
 While, "If You Want to Party (I Found Lovin')" has been released in Japan only, their third single from the album was "Lady Marmalade", soon re-released as a double A-side with "Under the Bridge", which became their second and third UK number-one single in May 1998, earning a gold certification for 400,000 copies sold.
 The same month, the album was re-released with a slightly different track listing.
 "Bootie Call", the fourth single, sixth overall, also went to number-one, and the silver-certified "War of Nerves" (the fifth and final release) peaked at number seven, selling 200,000 copies.
 The album achieved success in countries such as Australia (double platinum, selling 140,000 copies), Canada (triple platinum, 300,000 copies), and the United States, where All Saints was certified platinum by the RIAA for sales of one million and produced two top 40 singles on the Billboard Hot 100: "I Know Where It's At" and "Never Ever".